AtheraSage/.github/IP_PROTECTION.md

 🔹 Domain

-Current domain(s) in use: atherasage.com
+Current domain(s) in use: atherasage.com, atherasage.org, athera.live

 This domain is owned and operated by the original project creators